tarof429/stuckathome/golang/README.md

 // 7
 ```

 Functions can return multiple results.
-Note that the return types need to be specified within parenthesis
+If you need to return multiple values from a function, they need to be enclosed within parentheses.

 ```go